 Sunday June 4, 2:00 p.m. – 4:00 p.m.

 Our FREE Family Art Day Open Houses are all about making art and having fun with your family.
-Designed for beginners to advanced students of all ages, this is a unique opportunity to create alongside one another in a variety of disciplines from painting to pottery.
+Designed for beginners to advanced students of all ages, this is a unique opportunity to create alongside one another in a variety of disciplines including painting, drawing and sculpture.
 It’s also a chance to learn more about DVSA and meet our wonderful faculty members who are the best at what they do.